thifranc/shinken-webui-wiki-up/User-manual.md

 ## Forewords

-Shinken Web User Interface is built with a modern Javascript library (Bootstrap 3) to allow access with most Web browser even on small devices or tablets.
+Shinken Web User Interface is built with a modern CSS and Javascript library (Bootstrap 3) to allow access with most Web browser even on small devices or tablets.

 ## Pre-requisites